acl-401-js-fall-2017/classwork/week01_JavaScript-and-Node-fundementals/class02_npm-build/README.md

 #### ES6 Modules

 We'll be using CJS for first couple of weeks.
-Then switch to ES6 Modules
+Then switch to ES6 Modules for second half of course

 ### Build System